 Days are getting longer and we are slowly starting to wake up to spring.
-This is the perfect time to re-assess our habits and get more energized after a long and cold winter (for many of us).
+This is the perfect time to re-assess our sleep habits and get more energized after a long and cold winter (for many of us).
 Our energy is guided by our circadian rhythm which influences our cortisol levels, melatonin production, and adrenals.
 Their optimum functioning is necessary to balanced blood sugar levels (responsible for energy and cravings), our hormones (helping with weight and emotional balance), neurotransmitters, and even our gut health, besides so many other functions.
 As everything is linked to each other, if one part is not balanced, something else will give in and that is when dis-ease sets in.
 One of the most important parts to having good overall energy and health starts with good quality and quantity of sleep.
 Below are 6 tips to improve both.

 Good sleep starts in the morning